 Finally, if the animal you find is REALLY lost, abandoned or sick (something you will find out after observing it for some time), you should contact competent resources, for example a Quebec Wildlife Conservation officer.
 He or she will be able to help you.

 In order to protect our wildlife, Quebec has adopted a number of laws such as the Act respecting the conservation and development of wildlife.
 This Act includes a regulation respecting animals in captivity.
 The regulation very clearly stipulates which species may be kept without a permit.

 Before deciding to keep a wild animal captive, it is vital to recognize that it is a huge responsibility.
 Being aware of the animal’s needs is crucial to providing proper care and food, creating an adequate, clean and stimulating habitat and delivering medical care as required.
 Before committing, it is essential to understand the pros and cons of having a wild animal at home.

 To keep or not to keep…

 Some people opt for keeping in their home a wild animal that has been found or captured.
 Why?
 What is it that motivates this choice?
 Let us try and make a list, certainly not an exhaustive one, of the advantages and disadvantages of taking in an animal in order to tame it.

-- *unpredictable animals because they are wild, even when they are young, but mainly once they become sexually mature
+• Unpredictable animals because they are wild, even when they are young and even a red squirrel, but mainly once they become sexually mature.

 As you can see, the list of unfavourable aspects is very long and, in fact, probably still incomplete.
 The most important thing to remember is that a wild animal makes a very bad pet.
 Only domesticated animals are really good pets.